1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 4.5 stars: ★★★★⋆

-If you’re looking for a great, dedicated tactical light, that can reach several hundred yards without difficulty, the TK22 TAC got you covered.
+If you’re looking for a great, dedicated tactical light that can reach several hundred yards without difficulty, the TK22 TAC has you covered.
 In a ready-to-use package, you can charge your batteries on the fly, with built-in charging.
-Having a dual switch at the tailcap, makes it easy to use single-handedly.
+Having a dual switch at the tailcap makes it easy to use single-handedly.

 The runtimes didn’t match for High and Turbo, but Medium, and especially Low ran much longer than specs.
 All in all, this is a pretty good performer!